-Olivia Tackles Elif Batuman's The Idiot
+Cultural Curiosity and Academic Uncertainty in Elif Batuman's The Idiot

-Batuman’s The Idiot is that book.
-A modern bildungsroman internally focalized through Selin, an eighteen year old girl beginning her studies at Harvard, The Idiot is a novel that almost seemed too good to be true.
-Selin is born and raised in the US by two intellectual, agnostic parents who have divorced and live in different states.
+WithThe Idiot, she did just that.
+A modern Bildungsroman, the novel is internally focalized through Selin, who, at eighteen, is just beginning her studies at Harvard.
+Selin is born and raised in the United States by two intellectual, supposedly agnostic, parents who have divorced and live in different states.
 Selin is intelligent, tall (an important detail when Turks are rarely portrayed as such – something I appreciated, being tall myself and having many tall relatives), and curious about everything.
-She goes against every racist stereotype of Turkish people that I was exposed to growing up (thank you, French school) and brings the Turkish people I actually knew to life through words.
+She goes against every racist stereotype – from the physical to the intellectual – and brings the Turkish people I knew to life through words.

 Still, that Selin is of Turkish origin is never the point ofThe Idiot.
 That she is Turkish is important to her, but it never defines her.
 The novel is all about her struggles to find herself as she tries to translate her passions to her studies.
 This is predominantly seen through her attitude towards language as she engages with linguistics and foreign languages.
 She immediately signs up to study Russian at university, and it is her struggle to learn the language that defines much of the first half of the novel.
-Through this class, she becomes close friends with a Serbian girl, Svetlana, and falls in love with a Hungarian senior, Ivan, thereby both destroying stereotypes of who Turks can and can’t be friends with –” stereotypes at once and beautifully opening up both the novel and Selin to further cultures as the relationships push her to travel both to France (with Svetlana) and to Hungary (because of Ivan) in the second half of the novel.
+Through this program, she becomes close friends with a Serbian girl, Svetlana, and falls in love with a Hungarian senior, Ivan, thereby both destroying stereotypes of who Turks can and can’t be friends with and beautifully opening up both the novel and Selin to further cultures as the relationships push her to travel both to France (with Svetlana) and to Hungary (because of Ivan) in the second half of the novel.